Lego in popular culture: Films

 There are a number of short movies or recreations of feature films that have been made using Lego bricks, either using stop motion animation or computer-generated imagery (CGI).
-Making these is a popular fan-activity, and is supported by community websites such as BrickFilms - these films are often known as Brickfilms Other examples include the award-winning music video for the song "Fell in Love with a Girl" by The White Stripes, in which director Michel Gondry filmed a live version of the video, digitized the result and then recreated it entirely with Lego bricks.
+Making these is a popular fan-activity, and is supported by community websites such as BrickFilms – these films are often known as Brickfilms Other examples include the award-winning music video for the song "Fell in Love with a Girl" by The White Stripes, in which director Michel Gondry filmed a live version of the video, digitized the result and then recreated it entirely with Lego bricks.

 Lego and Miramax Films partnered to create a trilogy of direct-to-DVD films for Lego's highly popular Bionicle series.
 The films Bionicle: Mask of Light, Bionicle 2: Legends of Metru Nui and Bionicle 3: Web of Shadows were released between 2003 and 2005 respectively.
 A fourth film made in association with Universal was released in 2009 as Bionicle: The Legend Reborn.

 A feature film based on Lego toys, The Lego Movie, was released in 2014 and became a critical and commercial success.

 In 2017, The Lego Batman Movie, was released and featured popular characters based from the DC universe and featured other fictional characters from different universes such as Harry Potter, The Wizard of Oz, The Lord of the Rings, Gremlins and more.

 A sequel to the 2014 film, The Lego Movie 2: The Second Part, was released in 2019 to least box-office success.
 The film introduced plotlines relating to Duplo, Lego's brand for younger children.

 Music

 In 1995–96, the Danish composer Frederik Magle composed a symphonic LEGO Fantasia in three movements for piano and symphony orchestra, commissioned by the Lego Group.
 The LEGO Fantasia was premiered on 24 August 1997 at a concert in St George's Chapel, Windsor Castle with the London Philharmonic Orchestra, David Parry and Frederik Magle.
 In 1998 the work was recorded by the same performers and released on a CD by the Lego group.

-In 2002, the American rock band The White Stripes used Lego to produce an animated music video for their single Fell in Love with a Girl.
-The video was directed by Michel Gondry and won three MTV video music awards.
+In 2002, the American rock band The White Stripes used Lego to produce an animated music video for their single "Fell in Love with a Girl."
+The video was directed by Michel Gondry and won three MTV Video Music Awards.

-A 2011 pop song "Lego House" by British singer-songwriter Ed Sheeran has a reference to Lego in the name, even though Lego is only mentioned once in the beginning of the song as a metaphor for a breakup.
+The 2011 pop song "Lego House" by British singer-songwriter Ed Sheeran has a reference to Lego in the name, even though Lego is only mentioned once in the beginning of the song as a metaphor for a breakup.

-2014 song by Avicii "Addicted to You" remix video made out of Lego referencing the lobby scene from "The Matrix".
+Avicii's "Addicted to You" remix video uses Lego to pay homage to the lobby scene from The Matrix.